They say…

 Brodie's Citra

 Like the brewery’s Amarilla, Citra is a popular, refreshing and approachable beer featuring an especially fragrant new US hop.
 A sample I tasted at the (sadly no longer beer friendly) Palatine in Stoke Newington was pale yellow, with a fine white head and a low but hoppy aroma of citrus and malt.
 The dry and hoppy palate was citric, peppery and resinous with a pleasantly firm underlying malt character and hints of casky wood and iodine.
-A long peppery finish had soft malt and a big hoppy bite, with lingering orange pith character.
+A long peppery finish had soft malt and a big hoppy bite, with lingering pith character.

 Proving the Brodies can also cut it in more traditional styles is their thoroughly decent session bitter, English Best, made to a conventional recipe of Maris Otter pale and crystal barley malt and Fuggles hops.
 Sampled on in the Old Coffee House, one of the brewery’s two End tied pubs, this was amber with a just off-white and persistent bubbly head.
 A classic casky aroma had smooth toffee malt and light fruit.
 The palate was very fresh and malty with nuts, gentle citrus and a herbal bittering note, while a light, tasty finish develop spicy hoppy touches.

-Olde Ardour, an made with a dash of oat malt and a hop mix that includes Goldings, is one of my favourites of the brewery’s beers.
+Olde Ardour, an old ale made with a dash of oat malt and a hop mix that includes Goldings, is one of my favourites of the brewery’s beers.
 I first had it on at the brewery’s home pub, the King William IV: a dark brown beer with ruby hints, some bubbly beige head and an inky, sappy, sweet, roasty and very fruity aroma.
 Dark malt flavours filled the mouth, with sappy roast notes and chocolate, leaving a rich finish with lighter chocolate and roast, a slightly rubbery note and perhaps a hint of sourness.

-A bottle conditioned version supplied by the brewery as part of a batch of tasting samples was better still: a deep cherryish brown beer with a thick yellowy-beige head.
+A bottle conditioned version supplied by the brewery as part of a batch of samples was better still: a deep cherryish brown beer with a thick yellowy-beige head.
 That rubber was still there on the aroma, alongside chocolate biscuits and nutmeg.
 The smooth, sappy palate had smooth chocolate, tangy fruit and a toasty, roasted, toffeeish note reminiscent of a dark Bockbier.
-The well conditioned beer still felt foamy on the tongue in the finish, which settled with roasty chocolate malt and an oily quality, and then built lasting chocolate orange and rooty flavours.
+The well conditioned beer still felt foamy on the tongue in the finish, which settled with roasty chocolate malt and an oily quality, and then built lasting chocolate and rooty flavours.

 For more Brodie’s beers see next post.